Bnyaoo/Benny-Prab-Malik/index.md

 ## Software Versions

-This guide uses Python version 3.10.4 and PyCharm version: 2021.3.3 and git version 2.35.1. on a Mac OS system.
+This guide uses Python version 3.10.4 and PyCharm version: 2021.3.3 and git version 2.35.1. on a Windows 10 system.

 If you do not have Python installed, download the required version [here](https://www.python.org/downloads/release/python-3104/).